27Rwall27/DataFest2023/README.md

 ## Code for cleaning the gender column

-final_data$Gender <- ifelse(final_data$Gender %in% c("Female,Male", "Female,Male,Non-Conforming,Other", "Female,Non-Conforming", "Female,Other", "I'd rather not answer", "Male,Non-Conforming", "Male,Other", "Non-Conforming", "Non-Conforming,Other", "Other"), "Other", final_data$Gender)
+final_data$Gender <- ifelse(final_data$Gender %in% c("Female,Male", "Female,Male,Non-Conforming,Other", "Female,Non-Conforming", "Female,Other", "Male,Non-Conforming", "Male,Other", "Non-Conforming", "Non-Conforming,Other", "Other"), "Other", ifelse(final_data$Gender == "I'd rather not answer", "NULL", final_data$Gender))